WOMEN’S WHITEWATER WEEKEND 2026

 Refund policy: a full refund will be provided for cancellation notice by July 1, 2026.
 After that there is a 20% cancellation fee retained.

-Leads & Sweeps: We greatly appreciate our leads and sweeps giving their weekend to support to make this weekend possible!
+Leads & Sweeps: We greatly appreciate our leads and sweeps giving their weekend to support and make this event possible!

 Volunteer peer led leads/sweeps have the option to do familiarization runs on Friday afternoon, time TBD.
 If you volunteer to be a lead or sweep, please aim to be available on Friday afternoon to participate in the familiarization if you’re able!